Skip to content

 • Click + Create for a new conversation, or open an existing one

-2. Search for Public Entities:
+2. Search for Public Agents:

 • In the message input box, type # followed by the name or keywords

-• A dropdown list appears showing matching agents and pipelines
+• A dropdown list appears showing matching agents

-3. Select the Entity:
+3. Select the Agent:

 4. Send Your Message: